 Algebra ultimately evolved from arithmetic and the beginnings of theoretical geometry grew out of measuration.

 Mathematics was one of the essencial parts in the ancient civilization.
 Today the only record is the Egypt and Babylonia's.
-Finally, the orient mathematics could not be developed because it was a
+Finally, the orient mathematics could not be developed because it was a'living mathematics'.

 The Babylonians used imperishable baked clay tablets and the Egyptians used stone and papyrus, the latter fortunately being long lasting because of the unusually dry climate of the region.
 But the early Chinese and lndians used very perishable media like bark and bamboo.
 Thus, although a fair quantity of define information is now known about the science and the mathematics of ancient Babylonia and Egypt, very little is known with any degree of certainty about these studies in ancient China and India.